 Your root canal pain should decrease over time.
 If you're still experiencing any pain visit our Endodontist in Pasadena.
 Once your tooth is completely treated, our dentist will put a crown on top of it, to prevent any future damage to an already delicate tooth.

 Managing Root Canal/Endodontic Pain at Home:

 Pain reliever should be sufficient to relieve the pain after a root canal.
-When using any medication, make sure to follow instructions carefully as given by our Pasadena Endodontist Dr. Sunyoto.
-It's also important to avoid chewing or biting down on the affected tooth.
-Our Dentist also recommends practicing good oral hygiene with regular brushing and flossing.
+When using any medication, it's essential to adhere diligently to the provided instructions.
+Additionally, refraining from chewing or exerting pressure on the affected tooth is important.
+Our endodontist also recommends maintaining excellent oral hygiene through regular and consistent brushing and flossing.

 Tips for Oral Health after an Endodontic Treatment: